gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This starts the JVM process in debug mode, and halts the process until a debugger attaches on port 5005.
 The same can be done for any [`Test`](dsl/org.gradle.api.tasks.testing.Test.html) task.

+### Source and Javadoc artifacts declared in ivy.xml are recognised by IDE plugins

+The Gradle `eclipse` and `idea` plugins are able to find and download the source artifacts for external dependencies, and link these artifacts into the generated IDE files.

+In addition to the conventional classifier-based scheme for locating source and javadoc artifacts, Gradle will now recognise artifacts declared in a specific configuration of an `ivy.xml` file.

+For an IDE project that references an external module located in an `ivy` repository, Gradle will now include:

+* Source artifacts declared in a `sources` configuration in `ivy.xml`
+* Javadoc artifacts declared in a `javadoc` configuration in `ivy.xml`
+* Source artifacts conventionally named with a `sources` classifier: eg. 'module-1.0-sources.jar'
+* Javadoc artifacts conventionally named with a `javadoc` classifier: eg. 'module-1.0-javadoc.jar'

 ## Fixed issues

 ## Deprecations